rille111/rille111/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on `HOSTED APP PLATFORM`
+- 🌱 I’m currently learning `PROMPTING TECHNIQUES`
+- 👯 I’m looking to collaborate on `RE-USABLE FLUTTER COMPONENTS`
+- 💬 Ask me about `HEALTH SUPPLEMENTS`
+- 📫 How to reach me: (LinkedIn)[https://www.linkedin.com/in/rickard-robin-1995b627/]
+- 😄 Pronouns: `He, because I'm a man`
+- ⚡ Fun fact: `Beware, I can throw Kal Vas Flam at will`

 <!--
 **rille111/rille111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.